Helping you stay healthy since 2013

 To give our best and brightest scientists a fighting chance against dementia, funding needs to be available to allow them to carry out their work.

-We are proud to support Dementia Research Australia through our fundraising efforts, and our 2022 cheque has brought our current total to over $11,000.
+Amanda supports Dementia Research Australia through fundraising efforts, and this cheque brings the total amount raised to over $11,000.

 Thank you to everyone involved !